Vyral/base-template/_posts/2019-12-17-filing-for-a-homestead-exemption.md

 If you bought a home as a primary residence in 2019, you can file for a homestead exemption for the 2020 tax year.

 This is something I recommend to all homeowners. **The exemption allows you to receive a discount on your property tax.** This way, your tax bill is regulated and it’s not climbing as rapidly.
-On that note, if you feel like your home’s property tax is too high, call us and we’d be happy to assist you.&nbsp;
+On that note, if you feel like your home’s property tax is too high, **[call us](tel:678-389-3887){: target="_blank"}** and we’d be happy to assist you.&nbsp;

 {% include pullquote.html %}